For founders, AI operators and small B2B teams

 Your agents are busy.
 Your revenue loop is leaking.

 The agentic revenue loop audit finds the leak and turns it into a 14-day action plan.
 No “AI transformation” fog.
-No fake case studies.
+No inflated ROI claims.
 Just the smallest loop worth shipping.

 The common failure mode